The Best Kitchen Trash Cans for Every Budget

-Check out this trio of trash cans.
-Not only do they tick off all of the boxes of what we look for in the best kitchen trash can, but each one has been highly ranked by consumers and rated by independent reviewers as the best buys for your money.
+Check out this trio of trash cans!
+Not only do they tick off all of the boxes of what we look for in the best kitchen trash can, but each one has been highly rated by happy consumers.
 Start your shopping here.

-For sleek, stainless steel good looks and hands-free operation, the men’s style authority GQ made the Simplehuman Rectangular Step Can its number one pick while Amazon customers agreed, awarding this model a 4.6 out of 5 stars.
+For sleek, stainless steel good looks—in no less than six finshes!—and hands-free operation, Amazon reviewers award the Simplehuman Rectangular Step Can 4.5 out of five stars.
 The step-pedal is designed for heavy use, advertised as lasting for up to 150,000 steps without breaking.
 While the 11.9-gallon (30-liter) capacity holds about one gallon less than the average kitchen trash can, you can purchase the manufacturer’s own (Code M) liners that fit the interior perfectly; that said, most customers claim standard 13-gallon trash bags work just fine.
 Buyers also appreciate the shallow profile that tucks unobtrusively against the wall.
 The exterior surface is easy to wipe clean, and if traditional stainless silver isn’t your style, choose from Rose Gold, Black Stainless, Dark Bronze, or White Steel to better suit your kitchen décor.
 The best part?
 This can boasts a 10-year limited warranty, should it not pull its weight.
-Available from Amazon.

-If you’ve got family-size trash, check out the larger bin on NINE STARS’ Touchless Motion Sensor Trash Can.
-With a 21-gallon (80-liter) capacity, this brushed stainless steel can not only looks good, it holds quite a bit more than the standard 13-gallon bin.
-The Spruce gives it their best, “high-end” trash can award, citing its quick-open motion sensor that responds to a mere wave of the hand.
-The sensor requires three D-cell batteries that last an average of six months.
+Looking to size up?
+Check out the larger 3.9-star bin on NINESTARS’ Touchless Motion Sensor Trash Can.
+With a 21-gallon (80-liter) capacity, this brushed stainless steel can holds quite a bit more than the standard 13-gallon bin.
+A quick-open motion sensor (which uses three D-cell batteries over the course of about six months) cues the lid to pop at a mere wave of the hand.
 The attractive stainless steel surface resists fingerprints and the can’s non-skid base keeps it from scooting across the floor if it gets bumped.
 A removable ring liner holds trash bags securely in place and also conceals the top of bag for a clean look.
 You can purchase the manufacturer’s 21-gallon plastic liners or go with generic 20-gallon bags from your local grocery.
-The NINE STARS trash can comes with a limited two-year warranty.
-Available from Amazon.
+The NINESTARS trash can comes with a limited two-year warranty.

-For a budget-friendly model that holds up to daily use, the Rubbermaid Step-On Wastebasket took Business Insider’s “best affordable trash can” honors for good reason.
+For a budget-friendly model that holds up to daily use, consider the Rubbermaid Step-On Wastebasket.
 It’s durable, and it comes with a stainless steel step-on pedal so you won’t get your hands—or the lid—dirty when disposing of garbage.
 The heavy plastic bin accommodates standard 13-gallon bags and is easy to wipe clean.
-The lid features an attached ring that secures the top of the bag to prevent slippage and, according to Home Depot customers, who give the Rubbermaid Step-on Wastebasket 3.9 stars, it fits snugly enough to prevent odors from escaping.
+The lid features an attached ring that secures the top of the bag to prevent slippage and, according to Amazon customers who give the Rubbermaid Step-on Wastebasket 4.2 stars, it fits snugly enough to prevent odors from escaping.
 No manufacturer’s warranty here, though.
-Available from Home Depot.